Mayrukia/aplicacionFrontBack/README.md

 * Model and controller tests using RSpec

+* others: Bootstrap for GUI, Devise for user authentication, Active Storage for file upload.

-* Deployment instructions:
+### Deployment instructions:

-  -To run the server in localhost:3000/
+  * To run the server in localhost:3000/ rails server
-    rails server
-   Optional:
+  *Optional:*
-  -To install new dependences do:
+  * To install new dependences do: bundle install
-    bundle install
-  -To migrate the database do:
+  * To migrate the database do:
     rails db:seed
     rails db:migrate